-The key with Angie’s List is to ensure that your business profile is as full and detailed as possible.
+The key with Angi’ is to ensure that your business profile is as full and detailed as possible.
 When you have a ton of relevant information in your business profile, you are more likely to succeed at developing leads in your industry.

-The key with all these marketing methods is to be persistent and versatile; no one approach will grab everyone’s attention and draw all eyeballs to your product or service.
+The key with all these marketing methods is persistence and versatility; no one approach will grab everyone’s attention and draw all eyeballs to your product or service.